FernleafSystems/Shield-Security-for-WordPress/readme.txt

 The Shield Security team prioritises email technical support over the WordPress.org forums.
 Individual, dedicated technical support is only available to customers who have [purchased Shield Pro](https://icwp.io/ab).

-Learn more on going Pro at [our One Dollar Plugin store](https://icwp.io/ab).
+Discover all the perks turning your security Pro at [our Shield Security store](https://icwp.io/ab).

 = Our Mission =